 Added to that, upwards of $150 million with add-ons for what would have been two undisputed fights with Wilder.

 One in the United States, with the UK in contention for the second clash.

-Let’s hope the winner of the Wilder v Fury saga can eventually agree a deal with Joshua before it’s too late.
+Let’s hope the Wilder v Fury saga winner can eventually agree on a deal with Joshua before it’s too late.